 Having your home invaded by ants is a scene too familiar to homeowners here in the dry Arizona climate.
 They swarm across your walls, floors, and counters, looking for your water and food, and have no plans to leave anytime soon.
-Luckily, there’s always a solution to a pest problem – we’ve compiled some of the best homemade repellents and proactive practices to prevent those pesky ants from overstaying their welcome.
+Luckily, there’s always a solution to a pest problem.

 In this blog, we’ll look at the following: